Corporate Accounting

 One such technique is known as share buyback repurchase: this practice sees companies purchase their outstanding shares either from open market sellers or shareholders directly at discounted rates.

 A share buyback occurs when a company buys back its own shares to reduce the number of outstanding ones on the market, either directly from existing shareholders or on an open market.
-A key objective behind this practice is returning excess cash back to shareholders while signalling confidence in company prospects while controlling capital structure issues.
+This effectively reduces the total number of shares available to investors.

 Companies typically engage in share buybacks when they believe their stock to be undervalued, purchasing shares at prices lower than their intrinsic value to reallocate resources efficiently and maximize shareholder wealth creation.
 They can also adjust their capital structure by decreasing equity capital outstanding.